Is New Vista the right school for you?

-The Boulder Valley School District maintains a site with up to date statistics and test score information on each District school.
-To learn about New Vista's information goals, climate, test scores and assessments, please click here
+The Colorado Dept. of Education maintains data with up to date statistics and test score information on each District school.
+To learn about New Vista's assessments, please click here

 All schools in the Boulder Valley School District, including New Vista High School are accredited through the Colorado Department of Education, http://www.cde.state.co.us/.

 Find Out MoreTelephone the school (720-561-8700) to set up a visit.
 We offer shadowing opportunities and parent/student information meetings.
 Remember, you do have a choice!